What Damages Are Available In A Workers Compensation Claim?

 What If I Never Fully Recover From My Injuries?

-You may be entitled to receive an award of partial permanent disability benefits if you suffer from a loss of function, even if you returned to work at the same job.
+You may be entitled to receive an award of partial permanent disability benefits if you suffer from a loss of function, even if you returned to work at the same job with the help of a Workers’ Compensation Attorney in Flemington, NJ.
 In order to evaluate your degree of permanent disability, both the carrier and your attorney will retain medical experts who are familiar with the New Jersey disability schedule.
 Both experts will provide exaggerated estimates of the disability for the purposes of negotiating a settlement of the claim.
 Most claims settle prior to trial, at a percentage of permanent partial disability benefits somewhere between the estimates of the medical experts.

 The amount of your permanent disability benefits will be based upon the schedule of disabilities in effect in the year in which your work accident occurred.
 The benefits will vary based upon your wages, up to the maximum rate at the time of the accident, and the number of weeks of benefits available for the injured body part under the New Jersey Workers’ Compensation Act.